Thinking

 ...

-Although Bedrock Converse doesn’t provide a unified API to enable thinking, you can still use BedrockModelSettings.bedrock_additional_model_requests_fields model setting to pass provider-specific configuration:
+For older Claude models or to pin a specific budget_tokens, you can still use BedrockModelSettings.bedrock_additional_model_requests_fields model setting to pass provider-specific configuration directly:

 from pydantic_ai import Agent